-- Behaviour which is such as to render the student unfit to practise any particular profession or calling to which that student's course leads directly - Without prejudice to the right to fair and justified comment and criticism, behaviour which brings the University into disrepute - Failure to disclose name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given e.g while securing admission to the University - Without prejudice to the right to raise academic and other concerns, responsibly within or outside the University, the making of false and malicious reports of malpractice, which upon investigation are proved to be unfounded - Violation of Dubai International Academic City (DIAC) non-smoking policy - Violation of DIAC Student resident visa regulations - Withdrawal of Student Visa status following action by DIAC - Disregarding University rules and regulations.
+- Failure to disclose their name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given e.g. while securing admission to the University. - Without prejudice to the right to raise academic and other concerns responsibly within or outside the University, the making of false and malicious reports of malpractice, which upon investigation are proved to be unfounded. - Violation of Dubai International Academic City (DIAC) non-smoking policy. - Violation of DIAC student resident visa regulations. - Withdrawal of Student Visa status following action by DIAC. - Disregarding University rules and regulations.